 A report by the World Resources Institute even concluded that securing the deserved rights for indigenous communities could be the most economically efficient way to fight climate change.
 Investing in forests as carbon stores is five to 42 times more cost-efficient than trying to capture carbon emissions from fuel-guzzling power stations.
 So, if rights were to be secured in Bolivia, Brazil, and Colombia we would be 49.7 megatons of carbon dioxide lighter over the next 20 years – that’s the equivalent of taking up to 12.6 million cars off the road annually!

-Munduruku Indians successfully opposed the construction of a major dam in the Amazon last year on environmental grounds.
-The Standing Rock protests against the North Dakota pipeline, which would run straight through the water source of the Sioux Tribe, as well as Native American burial ground, is another example of the coincidence of indigenous and environmental interests.
+Munduruku Indians successfully opposed the construction of a major dam in the Amazon on environmental grounds.
+The Standing Rock protests against the North Dakota pipeline, which would run straight through the water source of the Sioux Tribe, as well as the Native American burial ground, is another example of the coincidence of indigenous and environmental interests.
 Action is happening worldwide to protect habitats and often by extension, the environment.
-Ultimately indigenous people need their land rights to be recognized by the state for the conservation forests, as well as livelihoods and culture.
+Ultimately indigenous people need their land rights to be recognized by the state for the Conservation of forests, as well as livelihoods and culture.

 If we want to protect the world’s forests, we should look to the people who still feel connected to nature, and not merely as the thing that sustains them.
 As David Suzuki writes: